Exploring the Focusing Mechanism of the NuMI Horn Magnets: Beam Response Measurement

-Muon Monitor 2 data are particularly interesting.
-The slope is almost zero.
-It suggests that the beam is in focus at Muon Monitor 2.
-A negative slope at Muon Monitor 1 shows that the beam is overfocused at Muon Monitor 1.
-In contrast, a positive slope at Muon Monitor 3 shows that the beam is underfocused at Muon Monitor 3, or the beam diverges.
-Thus, each muon monitor detects muons focused differently based on the parent pion energy.
-These phenomena are consistent with the linear optics model.
+The Muon Monitor~2 data are particularly noteworthy.
+The slope is nearly zero, indicating that the pions---and their resulting muons---are in focus at the monitor.
+This simple interpretation is consistent with the analysis presented in Sec.~\ref{sec:hornfocusingmechanism}.
+As shown in Fig.~\ref{fig:mm2pion}, the dominant contributing pions have transverse and longitudinal momenta $p_{r,0} = 0.2$\,GeV/$c$ and $p_z = 18$\,GeV/$c$, respectively.
+Such pions yield $\lambda\sim 700$\,m, as shown in Fig.~\ref{fig:anavalid2}.
+Their corresponding incident radius $r$ at Horn~1 lies around $0.017$ and $0.02$\,m.

-Figure~\ref{fig:200kaver} is the observed vertical beam centroid at the muon monitors as a function of the vertical proton beam position on the target at a horn current of 200\,kA.
-The fitting analysis suggests that the observed beam centroid variation is still predominantly linear.
-However, a nonlinear component clearly appears, especially in the Muon Monitors 2 and 3.
-It should be noted that the target geometry is asymmetric in the vertical direction, so the variation of the vertical pion phase space should differ from the horizontal.
-This is evidenced by the results of the vertical beam scan.
-The nonlinear component is reproduced in the full model simulation.
-Overall, this is a good validation test of the physics processes in the full model simulation.
-A detailed study of validating the physics model will be presented in another paper.
+The negative slope observed at Muon Monitor~1 indicates that the low-energy pions and muons are overfocused.
+As a result, an upward displacement of the proton beam at the target causes the muon centroid at the monitor to shift downward, and vice versa, producing a negative correlation.
+This slope can also be interpreted as a magnification factor, analogous to image formation in light optics.
+The observed slope is approximately $-5$, implying the corresponding focusing parameter of $\lambda \sim 700$\,m $\times 1/6 \sim 120$\,m.
+According to Fig.~\ref{fig:anavalid1}, this corresponds to an initial radial position $r \sim 0.014$\,m, with an image size of approximately $70$\,mm radius on the muon monitor.
+In contrast, the positive slope observed at Muon Monitor~3 indicates that the pions and muons are underfocused or divergent at the monitor location.

-Figures~\ref{fig:xhorndep} and~\ref{fig:yhorndep} show the fitting curves of the observed horizontal and vertical beam centroid variations at different horn currents, respectively.
+Figure~\ref{fig:200kaver} shows the vertical muon beam centroid at the three muon monitors as a function of the vertical proton beam position on the target, with the horn current set to 200\,kA.
+A third-order polynomial fit was applied to the data to capture any potential nonlinearities.
+The resulting best-fit curve indicates that the beam centroid variation remains predominantly linear, with only a small quadratic correction and negligible cubic contribution.
+The slopes observed in the vertical scan are comparable to those in the horizontal scan, although the inferred radial position $r$ appears slightly larger in the vertical case.
+In particular, non-linear behavior becomes more pronounced in Muon Monitors~2 and 3.
+This is likely due to the vertical asymmetry in the target geometry, which causes the vertical pion phase space to differ from the horizontal case.
+Interestingly, a similar nonlinear response is observed in the full model simulation.
+However, the simulation does not perfectly reproduce the measured behavior, indicating potential areas for improvement---particularly in the modeling of hadronic interactions.